Choose The Correct Option And Select Submit

 • Responding to Emails: Choosing the correct response to an email can significantly impact your relationships, both personal and professional.
 This involves carefully considering the sender's intent, crafting a thoughtful and respectful response, and proofreading for errors.

 In each of these examples, the consequences of choosing the wrong option and hitting "submit" can be significant.
-Therefore, it's essential to approach these decisions with careful consideration and a strategic mindset.
+That's why, it's essential to approach these decisions with careful consideration and a strategic mindset.

 Common Pitfalls to Avoid